|From .NET Core in Action by Dustin Metzgar

-Early in my career, I worked for a car insurance company.
+Early in my career, I worked for a car insurance company (If you’re looking for insurance, by the way, check out these car insurance quotes).
 Its developers were attempting to improve the efficiency of claims adjusters.
 When you get into a car accident, a representative of the insurance company – a claims adjuster – will sometimes go directly to the scene of the accident and assess the damage.
 She collects information, usually on paper, then heads back to the office where she can enter the data into an application on her desktop or laptop computer.
-The process is slow and requires a lot of manual work.
+The process is slow and requires a lot of manual work, but it works this way, to ensure that you are getting the right insurance, whether that is high or low priced auto insurance depending on your policy.

 Figure 1 Claims application high-level diagram